tiprankstipranks

 We may not keep pace with the rapid technological developments in the industries in which we compete and the larger electronic payments industry.

-The electronic payments industry is subject to rapid and significant technological changes.
+The electronic payments industry is subject to rapid and significant technological changes, and our ability to meet our customers' and partners' needs and expectations is key to our business success and financial results over the long term.
 We cannot predict the effect of technological changes on our business.
 We rely in part on third parties for the development of, and access to, new technologies.
 We expect that new services and technologies applicable to our industry will continue to emerge, and these new services and technologies may be superior to, or render obsolete, the technologies we currently utilize in our products and services.
+Some of our competitors are substantially larger than we are, which may allow those competitors to invest more money into their technology infrastructure, use of artificial intelligence, and digital innovation than we do.
+In addition, other competitors may experience lower cost structures and different regulatory requirements and scrutiny than we do, which may allow them to innovate more rapidly than we can.
 Additionally, we may make future investments in, or enter into strategic alliances to develop, new technologies and services or to implement infrastructure change to further our strategic objectives, strengthen our existing businesses and remain competitive.
-However, our ability to develop or transition to new services and technologies may be inhibited by a lack of industry-wide standards, by difficulties encountered in our development of new services and technologies, by resistance from our retail distributors, BaaS partners, third-party processors or consumers to these changes, or by the intellectual property rights of third parties.
-Investments in new services and technologies or enhancements are inherently risky, and may not be successful or may have an adverse effect on our business, financial condition and results of operations.
+However, our ability to develop or transition to new services and technologies may be inhibited by a lack of industry-wide standards, by difficulties encountered in our development of new services and technologies, by resistance from our retail distributors, BaaS partners, third-party processors or consumers to these changes, by the intellectual property rights of third parties or our reliance on certain third-party service providers.
+Moreover, our previously-announced plan to cease operations in China, where a significant portion of our software development was conducted, could potentially delay our ability to launch new products or services or impact our ability to deliver current products and services if we are unsuccessful in timely and cost-effectively transitioning those operations.
+A failure to maintain or to enhance our competitive position with respect to digital products and services, whether because we fail to anticipate customer or partner expectations or because our technological developments fail to perform as desired or are not implemented in a timely or successful manner, could negatively affect our business and financial results.

 Innovation / R&D - Risk 2